-After years of Commonwealth appeals, we are delighted that, in the spring of 2018, the Commonwealth agreed to have Teri plead no-contest to lesser charges so that shecan put her almost five-decade experience with the criminal justice system behind her.
-Teri can now spend her remaining years at home with her family and try to obtain the kidney transplant she desperately needs.
+After years of Commonwealth appeals, in the spring of 2018, the Commonwealth agreed to have Ms. Smallwood plead no-contest to lesser charges so that she can put her almost five-decade experience with the criminal justice system behind her.
+Ms. Smallwood was able to spend five years at home with her family before passing away in February of 2020.

 Joshua Snyder of Boni & Zack LLC, the recipient of the Project’s 2015 Edward D. Ohlbaum Volunteer Award, joined us as co-council for Ms. Smallwood’s case.